-The types of safety messages, what they look like and how they are used in this guide are explained as follows:

-The safety alert symbol riangle indicates a potential injury hazard.
+The types of safety messages, what they look like and how they are used in this guide are explained as follows: The safety alert symbol 🗘 indicates a potential injury hazard.

-Indicates a potential hazard, if not avoided, could result in serious injury or death.
+Indicates a potential hazard which, if not avoided, could result in serious injury or death.

-CAUTION Indicates a hazard situation which, if not avoided, could result in minor or moderate injury.
+Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.

-NOTICE Indicates an instruction which, if not followed, could severely damage vehicle components or other property.
+Indicates an instruction which, if not followed, could result in severely damaged vehicle components or other property.